 - Have a long-term vision for and engage strategies that promote racial and/or economic justice

-Grants range from $5,000 to $10,000 annually.
-Groups who have received grants from the Racial & Economic Justice Fund in the past may reapply in the following grant cycle.
+The Racial & Economic Justice Fund makes $10,000 grants.
+Groups who have received grants from the Racial & Economic Justice Fund in the past may apply in subsequent grant cycles.

 Where does the money for these grants come from?